 Sprains, strains, ligament tears, and contusions may seem less severe but can still cause enduring pain and limit mobility.
 Whiplash, tendon injuries, and chronic back strain are common even when there are no fractures.

+Soft tissue injuries are some of the most common injuries in automobile personal injury cases.
 Because insurance adjusters sometimes downplay soft tissue injuries, having a lawyer present medical evidence—such as MRIs, physical therapy notes, and long-term prognosis—is vital.
 Demonstrating that pain and movement restrictions interfere with work and daily life helps ensure these injuries are valued appropriately.

 Facial Injuries and Dental Trauma